 The Upper Mustang trek offers an adventurous itinerary of about two weeks.
-The spectacular trekking comprises deep ravines, magnificent snow-capped peaks, and the history, culture, myth that blends perfectly with the local people.
-The ancient monasteries that appear of nowhere, the traditional villages built of mud houses and mysterious cave dwellings high on the cliffs reflect the most exemplary architecture of humankind.
+The spectacular trekking comprises deep ravines, magnificent snow-capped peaks, and the history, culture, and myth that blend perfectly with the local people.
+The ancient monasteries that appear out of nowhere, the traditional villages built of mud houses and mysterious cave dwellings high on the cliffs reflect the most exemplary architecture of humankind.

 Mustang trek difficulty